Tassos Marinos Tassos Marinos Joomla Extensions

 • Price = 45

-How to use conditional statements in a calculation?
+How do you use conditional statements in a calculation?

-Let's say you have created a form to sell a book and you'd like to give a special 30% discount when the quantify is 3 or more.
-There are 2 ways to do so:
+Let's say you have created a form to sell a book and I'd like to give a special 30% discount when the quantity is three or more.
+There are two ways to do so:

 1. Using the ternary operator (x ? y : z)